 G-Drive Data Lost in S. Korean Data Center Fire…All Central Government Work Files Gone

-We would like to point out that to our knowledge, the NIRS data center fire in Daejeon on September 26th, 2025 was NEVER mentioned publicly in connection with TRC 2 until the recent statement was issued by the Korean Association of Archivists was made on February 19th, 2026.
-We posted about this on March 8th, 2026 to our Paperslip Blog.
+We would like to point out that to our knowledge, the NIRS data center fire in Daejeon on September 26th, 2025 was NEVER mentioned publicly in connection with TRC 2 until the recent

-While we are glad that TRC has issued a public Notice regarding this incident, we wish that more details had been provided.
-We hardly believe that the Korean Association of Archivists and The Hankyoreh are lying about their concerns about a lack of a ‘Records Management System’ for TRC 2 and TRC 3.
+NOT believe that the Korean Association of Archivists and The Hankyoreh are lying about their concerns about a lack of a ‘Records Management System’ for TRC 2 and TRC 3.
 It is important to understand that the Korean Association of Archivists and The Hankyoreh pointed out the NIRS fire incident in connection to TRC 2 in order to bring to light BROADER issues with the TRC’s lack of a ‘Records Management System’.
-This should be of great concern to Korean Adoptees, and this information certainly should NOT be repressed.
+This should be of great concern to Korean Adoptees, as well as to all represented victims’ rights groups who are engaged with the TRC — and this information certainly should NOT be repressed!

 +

-We also want to note that a Korean Adoptee group which is acting as a “representative” group for TRC 3 submissions has FALSELY stated that TRC 2 data was transferred to the National Archives of Korea.
-This is patently FALSE.
+We additionally want to note that a Korean Adoptee led group which is acting as a “representative” group for TRC 3 submissions has FALSELY stated that TRC 2 data was transferred to the National Archives of Korea.

 TRC 2 data was, according to the News1 article below, transferred directly to TRC 3, specifically IN ORDER TO BYPASS being transferred to the National Archives, which would have caused delays in the continuity between TRC 2 and TRC 3.